MarketSquare/robotframework-browser/atest/docker/README.md

 Dockerfile and Dockerfile.playwright20.04 are used for our own CI and docker image build flow.

 Dockerfile.latest_release is used as the base to build our published docker images.
-See [packages](https://github.com/MarketSquare/robotframework-browser/packages) for latest released docker image.
+See [packages](https://github.com/MarketSquare/robotframework-browser/packages) for latest released docker image on github packages, and [dockerhub tags](https://hub.docker.com/r/marketsquare/robotframework-browser/tags?page=1&ordering=last_updated) for latest image on dockerhub.

+Example pull: `docker pull marketsquare/robotframework-browser`

 Our published Dockerfile can be used as a base for running your own test suites inside docker.